T-Mobile Port Forwarding

 Alphanumeric characters only

-2. After running the tunneling command, you will receive a public URL in the following format: tcp://tljocjkijs.a.pinggy.online:40527
+2. After running the tunneling command, you will receive a public URL in the following format: tcp://tljocjkijs.a.pinggy.link:40527

 You can use this address and port to connect to your local port from outside the local network.